AximoxAI/vivaran/README.md

   * **Digital Platform:** Custom mobile application (Android/iOS) and/or web interface for user interaction and data management.
   * **Data Storage:** Secure, encrypted databases for sensitive patient and consultation data.

-This project is licensed under the [Specify your License, e.g., MIT License, Apache 2.0 License] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Apache 2.0 License] - see the [LICENSE.md](LICENSE.md) file for details.

 -----